 - To find out what you can do for clean water around your home, community, school, or business check out Stormwater Partners of SW Washington.

 Algae and phytoplankton are a natural part of the lake ecosystem, but too much can cause problems.
-Harmful algal blooms are caused by excess nutrients (nitrogen and phosphorus).
+Harmful algal blooms are caused by a combination of excess nutrients (nitrogen and phosphorus), sunlight, and slow-moving water.
 Nitrogen and phosphorus can come from many sources such as lawn fertilizer, pet or livestock waste or sediment from erosion that gets picked up in stormwater around your home.
 These nutrients can wash directly into lakes from lakeshore properties but also from properties throughout a watershed as stormwater carries nutrients into streams that flow into lakes.
 Phosphorus can also build up in lake sediments and continue to add nutrients that contribute to algal blooms today.

 If a lake has frequent toxic algal blooms, reducing these is a long-term project.
 We work with residents, park managers, and other local and state agencies to understand harmful algal blooms and what research needs to be done to develop a lake-management plan.